GSK, other drugmakers bet on post-Brexit UK science

 That has paved the way for the Life Sciences Sector Deal, which will see GSK invest 40 million pounds ($54 million) of new money in genomic research, including a plan to sequence DNA from all 500,000 volunteer participants enrolled in UK Biobank, the world’s most detailed biomedical database.

-GSK’s head of research Patrick Vallance said the deal showed Britain remained an attractive place for drug discovery, but he cautioned: “The UK needs to recognize going forward that science is an international endeavor, not a parochial endeavor.”
+GSK’s head of research Patrick Vallance said the deal showed Britain remained an attractive place for drug discovery, but he cautioned: “The UK needs to recognise going forward that science is an international endeavour, not a parochial endeavour.”

-Other investments by pharma companies include plans by Johnson & Johnson (JNJ.N) and the Medicines Co (MDCO.O) to work on new clinical trials and genetic research by AstraZeneca (AZN.L).
+Other investments include plans by Johnson & Johnson and the Medicines Co to work on new clinical trials, and genetic research by AstraZeneca.

-U.S. drugmaker Merck & Co (MRK.N) had already announced plans to expand UK research operations under the deal last week.
+U.S. drugmaker Merck & Co had already announced plans to expand UK research operations under the deal last week. ($1 = 0.7438 pounds) (Reporting by Ben Hirschler; Editing by Gareth Jones)

-In all, the government said the deal brought together existing and future commitments by 25 global organizations.

-Other companies in discussions with the government about investments include Philips (PHG.AS), Roche Diagnostics (ROG.S), Siemens (SIEGn.DE), GE Healthcare (GE.N) and Toshiba Medical Systems (6502.T).